-This clinical course provides an introduction to the three domains of professional nursing; provider of care, manager of care, and member of a profession.
+This clinical and didactic course introduces the three domains of professional nursing: provider of care, manager of care and member of a profession.
 The student will explore foundational concepts associated with baccalaureate nursing practice.
-Major concepts include health, wellness, and illness, caring interventions, communication, spirituality, mobility, and an introduction to the nursing process.
+Major concepts include health, wellness and illness, caring interventions, communication, spirituality, mobility and an introduction to the nursing process.
 Prerequisites: BIO 220, CHM 164, CHM 166, CHM 174, CHM 174L.